Solgeniust1111/pump-sniper-bot/README.md

 ## 🚀 **Getting Started**

-Follow these steps to get your **PumpFun Sniper Bot v2** up and running!
+Follow these steps to get your **PumpFun Sniper Bot** up and running!

 ### Prerequisites